DoTheEvo/veeam-prometheus-grafana/README.md

 * `curl -X PUT 10.0.19.4:9091/api/v1/admin/wipe`
 * `curl -X PUT https://push.example.com/api/v1/admin/wipe`

-### periodily wiping clean the pushgateway
+#### periodily wiping clean the pushgateway

 Without any action the pushed metrics sit on the pushgateway forever.
 [This is intentional.](https://github.com/prometheus/pushgateway/issues/19)<br>
-To better visualize possible lack of new reports coming from the machines, it be wise to wipe the pushgateway clean daily.
+To better visualize possible lack of new reports coming from machines, it be wise to wipe the pushgateway clean daily.

 For this the dockerhost can have a simple systemd service and a timer.